zeroasterisk/optim/README.md

 # Optim

-Automagitically optimize your images on S3 with the magic of AWS Lambda.
+Automatically optimize your images on S3 with the magic of AWS Lambda.

+`imagemin-on-aws-lambda` is a fork of [Optim][optim].

-Optim is a super-simple [Lambda][l] function that can listen to an S3 bucket for uploads, and runs everything it can through [imagemin][imagemin].
+It is a super-simple [Lambda][l] function that can listen to an S3 bucket for uploads, and runs everything it can through [imagemin][imagemin].

+Currently supported:
+* PNG
+* GIF
+* JPG
+* SVG
+* WEBP

 ## Setup